-We serve multiple Bay Area day programs, which are community-based programs for individuals with disabilities, served by a county regional center.
-They visit and work with us on a regular schedule, helping to plant vegetables, flowers and lavender, harvest strawberries, start seeds in the greenhouse, prepare beds for planting, and are involved in chicken duties.
+The Big Wave Farm serves multiple Day Programs, which are community-based programs for individuals with disabilities, served by county regional centers in California.
+They visit and work with us on a regular schedule, helping to plant vegetables, flowers and lavender, harvest strawberries, start seeds in the greenhouse, prepare beds for planting, and participate in chicken duties.